Skip to content

 • repeated CLI --ignore and --focus flags are appended last

-• explicit CLI scalars such as --diff, --budget, --format, and --output still win over the selected profile
+• explicit CLI scalars such as --diff, --budget, --compress, --format, and --output still win over the selected profile

 Use the CLI to inspect available profiles: